 The Foundational level is the first of the three levels, and it consists of basic cybersecurity risk management practices.
 This level encompasses the most basic of cyber protection measures and is intended to address the most common cyber threats.
 It focuses on basic measures of security and risk management, such as authentication and access control, which is the ability to control who can access what information.

-The requirements of this level are divided into 17 different practices, including, but not limited to, Asset Management, Media Protection, Identification & Authentication, Security Assessment & Authorization, and System & Communication Protection.
+The requirements of this level are divided into 6 domains and 15 requirements, including, but not limited to, Access Control, Identification and Authentication, and System and Information Integrity.
 Organizations must demonstrate that all of the required practices have been implemented, as well as demonstrate effective cybersecurity risk management processes.

 Who Needs CMMC 2.0 Level 1?